Bryan-2680/Cybersecurity-GRC-portfolio/README.md

 My background in Law (BCL) and Information Systems (MSc) has given me a strong foundation in regulatory compliance, risk management, and IT governance.
 I am particularly interested in how security controls can be applied in real-world business environments to reduce risk and improve system reliability.

+This portfolio complements my professional experience by applying structured cybersecurity and risk management concepts to realistic scenarios.

 ---

 ## Core Focus Areas